To PROMOTE HEALING OF HUMAN TRAFFICKING SURVIVORS:

 We provide in-house services and connect to community service providers, using the tools and people best equipped to restore victims to wholeness.
 Requests for aid can come from federal, state and local law enforcement, the District Attorney's office, the courts, the Dept. of Children's Services, social workers, medical professionals, classmates, teachers, observant citizens, concerned family members and victims themselves .

-For survivors age 18 and up, we have all-in-one safe housing that can accommodate up to 60.
+For survivors age 18 and up, we have all-in-one safe housing that can accommodate up to 16, and we are in the process of searching for a third house to buy.
 Residents stay up to a year while we focus together on healing and individualized plans for next steps.

 The path to wholeness is long and complex.
 Types of aid vary with each case.
 Examples include: